How to Transfer a Car Title in Florida After the Owner Dies

 Where to File

-The key forms are HSMV Form 82040 (Application for Certificate of Title With/Without Registration) for most transfers and HSMV Form 82152 (Application for Surviving Spouse Transfer) for surviving spouse transfers.
+Most transfers use HSMV Form 82040 (Application for Certificate of Title With/Without Registration).
+Surviving spouse transfers use HSMV Form 82152 instead.
 Both forms are available on the FLHSMV website at flhsmv.gov.

 Planning Ahead

-Adding a spouse as a co-owner with “or” designation allows the surviving spouse to transfer the vehicle without any special forms beyond a death certificate.
-A revocable living trust can hold vehicle titles and transfer them to beneficiaries outside of probate, though this adds a layer of complexity that is unnecessary for most families.
+Adding a spouse as a co-owner with “or” designation is the simplest way to ensure the surviving spouse can transfer the vehicle with nothing more than a death certificate.
 A valid will ensures the vehicle goes to the intended person rather than passing under Florida’s intestacy rules, and it provides the documentation needed for the affidavit transfer procedure.
+The most common complication families face is not being able to locate the title after a death—keeping the title accessible saves additional fees and delays.